2024

 2023–2024

-Traditional Vietnamese handmade Dó paper, wood, acrylic.
+Traditional Vietnamese handmade Dó paper, acrylic, resin, wooden stand.

 Photo by Mia.